 To follow up on my open letter to conference organizers, here’s an open letter for speakers.

-Good organizers know most speakers don’t do a very good job, and they’re all too aware of the common mistakes speakers make every year, in spite of their recommendations.
-Arrogance, ignorance and sheer incompetence are rampant, and since the feedback loop is broken many speakers repeat the same mistakes at event after event.
-Most speakers have never watched video of themselves speaking and have a distorted sense of how good or bad they are.
+Most organizers realize most speakers don’t do a very good job.
+They’re all too aware of the common mistakes speakers make every year.
+Since honest feedback about speaking is hard to get, many speakers repeat the same mistakes again and again.
+They confuse polite applause with true appreciation for a job well done, and many people leave the stage with a distorted sense of how good or bad they are.

-But this is good for you: the bar for public speaking is low.
-With simple forethought and commitment, you can do a much better job than most other speakers regardless of how much “talent” you have.
+But there is opportunity here: the bar for public speaking is low.
+With some simple forethought you can do a much better job than most other speakers.
+Here is what you need to know.

 - You are not Bono.
 It is an honor to be invited to speak somewhere, but you’re not a rock-star.
-There are many other speakers and the organizers have to attend to their needs as well as yours.
+There are likely other speakers and the organizers have to attend to their needs as well as yours.
 Even if you are keynoting, it’s not your event (unlike a U2 concert).
-You are an invited guest into their world.
+You are an invited guest.
 Treat the hosts, speakers and other guests with respect.
-If you have a long list of requests, prioritize them and the make the request early.
-Some speakers have huge egos, and often it gets in everyone’s way, especially the audience’s.
+If you have a long list of requests, prioritize them and the make the requests early.
+Some speakers have large egos, and often it gets in everyone’s way, especially the audience’s.